 |Creator:||American Baltic Freedom Committee|

-The papers of the American Baltic Freedom Committee in Kalamazoo were transferred in 1996 to IHRC by LSC (Latvian Study Center).
-LSC recieved them from Gita Germute in April 1992.
+The records of the American Baltic Freedom Committee in Kalamazoo were transferred in 1996 to the IHRC by the Latvian Study Center (LSC) in Kalamazoo, Michigan.
+LSC received them from Gita Germute in April 1992.
 The materials were described by IHRC Latvian intern Baiba Zukauska in 2005.

-Included are also press releases, some anti Soviet propaganda sheets and flyers (January, February 1991) containing information about the situation in the Baltics and a request to visit churhes and pray for Baltics.
+Included are also press releases, some anti-Soviet propaganda sheets and flyers (January, February 1991) containing information about the situation in the Baltics and a request to visit churhes and pray for Baltics.
 Papers cover also some articles and essays in newspapers: The Holand Sentinal ( January 13,1991), Kalamazoo Gazzete (January 13,1991), New York Times (January 14 and January 31, 1991), The Plain Dealer (February 1,1991) about recent (1991) events in Baltics and political situation there, as well as USA and USSR politics.
 Maps of Kalamazoo ( issued 1985) with some notes and marked districts were signatures on a petition were collected are also included in this collection.
 Papers comprises some letters (January 23,30,1991) from some individuals and churches who signed the petition and a of addresses from envelopes from petition.
 Also included are faxes ( January 9, 11, 13, 14,1991), to and from ALA, LSC, Estonian American National Counsil and politicty active individuals.
-Faxes describing detailed events and activities in Baltics during January 15 till 18 in 1991 which were sent from Estonia to American Baltic Freedom Committee from a person with nicname was Krievs ( Russian).
+Faxes describing in detail the events and activities in the Baltics between January 15 and 18, 1991 which were sent from Estonia to American Baltic Freedom Committee from a person whose nickname was Krievs.
 Papers also have petitions to president George H.W.
 Bush (see text in historical sketch).

-The American Baltic Freedom Committee collection is available for public research.
+The American Baltic Freedom Committee, Kalamazoo, Michigan collection is available for public research.

-The American Baltic Freedom Committee collection is the physical property of the Immigration History Reseach Center, University of Minnesota.
+The American Baltic Freedom Committee, Kalamazoo, Michigan collection is the physical property of the Immigration History Research Center Archives, University of Minnesota.

-The American Baltic Freedom Committee Records, Latvian American Collection, Immigration History Research Center, University of Minnesota
+The American Baltic Freedom Committee, Kalamazoo, Michigan Records, Latvian American Collection, IHRC Archives, University of Minnesota

 Back to all finding aids in IHRC VITRAGE.